Probing the equation of state of the early Universe with pulsar timing arrays: Scalar-induced gravitational waves and primordial black holes

-Our choice of $\delta_c$ is justified by the fact that fluctuations of the scalar field propagate at the speed of sound squared, resulting in the formation of PBHs being more challenging compared to an adiabatic perfect fluid.
-Consequently, we adopt the upper limit of the density threshold as suggested by Ref.~\cite{Harada:2013epa}.
-The abundance of PBHs at the time of their formation can be determined using the Press-Schechter theory~\cite{Sasaki:2018dmp}, which is given by the expression
+{The justification for our choice of the critical density threshold $\delta_c$ lies in the fact that the fluctuations of the scalar field propagate with a speed of sound squared.
+This property makes the formation of PBHs more challenging compared to an adiabatic perfect fluid.
+Hence, we adopt the upper limit of the density threshold as suggested by Ref.~\cite{Harada:2013epa} \footnote{{It is worth mentioning that the case of general $c_s^2=w$ has been investigated in Ref.~\cite{Musco:2012au}, but it is not feasible to extrapolate their analysis to the specific case of $c_s^2=1$.}}. }